LucasPickering/slumber/docs/src/user_guide/templates/examples.md

 A few things to notice here:

-- We had to explicitly parse the contents of the file with `json()`.
+- We had to explicitly parse the contents of the file with `json_parse()`.
 By default the content loaded is just artbirary bytes; Slumber doesn't know it's supposed to be JSON.
 - The parsed JSON is included directly into the JSON body, _without_ the surrounding quotes from the template.
 In other words, the value was **unpacked**.

 In some cases this behavior may not be desired, e.g. when combined with `jsonpath()`.
 You can pipe to `string()` to **disable this behavior**: